WIGS DON'T NEED TO LOOK WIGGY

 Spanning 1950's-1980's a comedienne uses her toubled past as material for her stand-up routine, trying to rise up through the comedy circuit by playing Northern England's working men's clubs.

-1970's early days Maxine in warm brown wig commissioned for the film.
+1970's early days look when starting out in clubland.
+Maxine in warm brown wig I commissioned for the film.

-A 1980's success, wearing a typical perm from the era, redressed from the 70's look.
+Taken in the windy garden of the character's fine new home.
+A 1980's success, wearing a typical perm from the era.

 Dame Eileen Atkins